callumacrae/parsesearch/README.md

 ## Usage

 ```
-Usage: parsesearch [options]
+Usage: parsesearch [options] <match> [file...]

 Utility to search for code in a project using a parser, not regex

+Arguments:
+  match                  The match to search for
+  file                   The file(s) to search

 Options:
   -p, --parser <parser>  The parser to use (choices: "vue-sfc", default: "vue-sfc")
-  -m, --match <match...>  The matches to search for
-  -f, --file [file...]
-The file(s) to search
   -h, --help             display help for command
 ```

 The following finds all Vue components using both `@input` and `v-model`:

 ```
-$ npx parsesearch --match "@input" "v-model"
+$ npx parsesearch "@input v-model"
 ```

 It does a bit of parsing, so `v-on:input` and `@input` are considered to be the